adavarski/UAP-POC/saas/k8s/Demo4-DeepML-TensorFlow/README.md

 connected to each other, and so do not interact with each other during this process.
 This helps in reducing the amount of time taken to perform the computation by distributing the work done by each network.
 Each sub- task would require only a portion of the total time, power, and resources needed to complete the work.

 Types of Data

 The data that is collected and used can be either of the following:

 • Labeled: Each class/type is labeled based on certain characteristics so that the machine can easily identify and separate the data into its respective groups.
 For example, if you have a collection of pictures that are separated and tagged as “cat” or “fish” accordingly.

 • Unlabeled: Each class/type is not labeled, and so the machine needs to figure out how many classes are there and which item belongs where, and then it must separate the data on its own.
 For example, if you have a set of pictures, but they are not separated and tagged as “cat” or “fish” accordingly.
 In this case, the machine would need to identify some particular features that differentiate one animal from the other (like a cat’s whiskers or a fish’s fins).

 Based on the kind of data being used, there are two main types of machine learning methods:

 • Supervised learning: This method uses labeled data.

 • Unsupervised learning: This method uses unlabeled data

 Each type of learning method has various types of algorithms that can be used to solve a machine learning problem.
 Let’s take a look at some important ones.

 Supervised Learning Algorithms
-The goal of every supervised learning algorithm is to map the input to the output, as shown in the following equation: y = f(x)
+The goal of every supervised learning algorithm is to map the input to the output, as shown in the following equation:
+`y = f(x)`

 There are several algorithms that can be used to solve a machine learning problem with the help of supervised learning.
 These algorithms can be segregated into the following categories:

 1. Regression algorithms: These algorithms contain outputs that are real or countable.
-For example, height (4 feet, 5 feet, 6 feet), age (27, 31, 65), or price (100 rupees, 20 pounds, 10 dollars)
+For example, height (4 feet, 5 feet, 6 feet), age (27, 31, 65), or price
+(100 rupees, 20 pounds, 10 dollars)

 2. Classification algorithms: These algorithms contain outputs that are abstract or categorical.
 For example, colors (orange, purple, turquoise), emotions (happy, sad, angry), or gender (girl, boy).
 To give you some idea of what these algorithms are, let’s go through three common types of algorithms that are used:

 • Linear regression
 • Logistic regression
 • K-Nearest neighbors

 Applications of Supervised Learning Algorithms

-1. Spam detection: Remember the very first email segregation example that we read about?
-This is done with the help of supervised learning.
+1. Spam detection

 2. Bioinformatics: This is the method of keeping a record of a person’s biological information for later use.
 One of the most common examples of this is the security system on our cell phones, which can scan our fingerprint and grant us access accordingly.

 Unsupervised Learning Algorithms
 The goal of unsupervised learning algorithms is to discover possible patterns from the set of data that is provided.
 The algorithm has no prior information about the patterns and labels present in the data.
 There are several algorithms that can be used to solve a machine learning problem with the help of unsupervised learning.
 These algorithms can be segregated into the following categories:

 • Cluster analysis: This approach finds similarities among the data and then groups the common data together in clusters.

 • Dimensionality reduction: This approach attempts to reduce the complexity of data while still keeping the data relevant.

-Let us now have a look at two common algorithms that are used for unsupervised learning: K-means clustering and principal component analysis.
+Two common algorithms that are used for unsupervised learning: K-means clustering and principal component analysis.

 -KMeans Clustering

 -Principal Component Analysis

 Applications of Unsupervised Machine Learning Algorithms Anomaly detection is the identification of certain anomalies or observations that are different from the rest of the observations.
 These anomalies are also called outliers.
 For example, credit card fraud can be discovered by detecting unusual transactions made with the credit card.
 Association is the process of identifying associations between different observations with the help of provided data.
 For example, in e-commerce it is easy to figure out the type of products a customer might be interested in by analyzing previous purchases.

 Note: Do a little more research on machine learning algorithms.
 You can even compare them with each other, as this will broaden your understanding of these algorithms to help you decide which one to use for any future projects you might have.

 Apart from supervised and unsupervised machine learning, there are also two lesser-known methods of machine learning, as follows:

 • Semi-supervised learning: This method uses some labeled data and a larger proportion of unlabeled data for training.

 • Reinforcement learning: This method is similar to training a pet.
 It sends positive signals to the machine when it gives the desired output, to let it know that it